Ghini/ghini.desktop/doc/peptalk.rst

 unit tested
 ...........

-Bauble is continuously and extensively unit tested, something that makes regression of functionality close to impossible.
+Ghini is continuously and extensively unit tested, something that makes regression of functionality close to impossible.
 Every update is automatically quality checked, on the Travis Continuous Integration service.
 Integration of TravisCI with the github platform will make it